mj300405/ntwi/clam/docs/training.md

         └── [patient folders with image tiles]
 ```

 Each patient folder should contain image tiles extracted from whole slide images.
+The augmented data folders (`EGFR_positive_aug` and `EGFR_negative_aug`) should contain transformed versions of the original tiles, which can help improve model performance by providing more diverse training samples.

 ## Training Process